Upper Sileru Project Site Camp: Demographics

-Upper sileru project site camp is surrounded by many beautiful scenic places.
+Upper sileru project site camp is surrounded by a number of scenic places.
 It is a paradise for nature lovers.
 This area is full of forests with rich biodiversity.

 Upper Sileru Hydro Power House

 Upper Sileru Power project was built on Sileru River in Power Generation.
 Sileru river enters to Andhra Pradesh from Orissa through Upper Sileru.
 The same river passes through Donkarai and Mothu Gudem (Lower Sileru).
 The total power generation capacity of Upper Seleru project is 240 MW.
 The projected owned and operated by APGENCO.

 People say the name of the river means Selayeru(సెలయేరు).
 It also has a UBI branch office.